 "He's user-friendly, approachable and a tough courtroom advocate."
 "Recommended for his insightful and robust approach."
 Chambers UK 2018 - Commercial Dispute Resolution

 "He’s very at peace with dissecting people in the witness stand."
-Legal 500 2017 - Commercial Ltigation
+Legal 500 2017 - Commercial Litigation

 "Extremely capable commercial silk" who is both "insightful and robust."
 Chambers UK 2017 - Commercial Dispute Resolution

 "A first class advocate who is always willing to roll his sleeves up".
 "Fantastic with clients, commercially astute and very robust in the courtroom".
-Chambers UK 2016
+(Chambers & Partners)

 "He has an excellent courtroom manner and is able to establish an easy rapport with all judges" (Legal 500)

 "Fantastic with clients, he's commercially astute and very robust in the courtroom."
 "Precise, organised and clear, he sticks to the strategy and it works out well."
-(Chambers and Partners 2014)
+(Chambers and Partners)